Slow-Moving Storms May Cause Flash Floods in DC Area

-Slow-moving, soaking thundershowers are expected to roll over the D.C. area Friday afternoon and evening, creating a risk for flash floods.
+Slow-moving storms and downpours will affect some spots around the D.C. area Friday night, creating a risk for flash flooding.

-A flash flood watch was set for between noon and late Friday evening.
+A flash flood watch is in effect for most of the area until 2 a.m.
+Saturday.
 Here's a full list of weather alerts.

-Most of the area will stay dry for the morning and early afternoon, but be ready for downpours after 4-5 p.m.
-Periods of rain and thunder look likely between 8 p.m. and 6 a.m.

-Saturday will be a better day.
-It will start out cloudy and wet, but skies will turn sunnier and rain chances will fall during the afternoon.
+Saturday is looking mainly, if not completely, dry.
+Storm Team4 Meteorologist Amelia Draper said she can't rule out a shower early and a storm later in the day, but most spots should remain dry.

-Sunday will be seasonably hot, with the heat index near 95° and mostly sunny skies.
+Sunday will be hot, with the heat index around 95° and mostly sunny skies.

 It will be a reprieve after a tropical storm inundated many neighborhoods with rain and subsequent storms brought more flash flooding to the region.